firebase/functions-samples/paypal/README.md

 # Accept PayPal payment in functions firebase

-This sample demonstrates how to use the Paypal-rest-sdk with a Google CLoud Functions.
+This sample demonstrates how to use the Paypal-rest-sdk with a Google Cloud Functions.

 ## Functions Code